Read more about the Certificate of Museum Studies courses. Please be advised that course descriptions and formats are subject to change.

 2019-2020 Course Director: Bev Dietrich, Curator (Retired), Guelph Museums

-The Education and Public Programs course provides a learner-centered approach to the planning and design of engaging and relevant learning experiences for diverse audiences.
+The Education Programs course provides a learner-centered approach to the planning and design of engaging and relevant learning experiences for diverse audiences.
 Students will engage in hands-on and collaborative learning activities, connecting theory to practice while designing programming that responds to emerging trends and shifts in the museum field.
 Core topics include: philosophies of learning and education, interpretation best practices, design thinking, programming for diverse learners and audiences, evaluation, creative ways to engage new audiences, digital learning and education policy and standards.
 Students will demonstrate their knowledge and understanding of museum education through the creation of a comprehensive program plan as the culminating course assignment.

 2019-2020 Course Director: Meredith Leonard, Education and Community Coordinator, Halton Heritage Services; John Summers, Manager, Heritage Services and Curator, Regional Municipality of Halton